Tēnā koutou katoa, Kia orana, Talofa lava, Fakaalofa lahi atu, Malo e lelei, Talofa ni, As-salamu ‘alaykum and welcome to Porirua College!

 Action, Ako, Akoako, Learning

-Porirua College students stay at school to gain rising academic results.
+Porirua College students stay at school with a strong focus on being qualified for their next step when they leave.
 We aim for almost all students to pass Level 2 as a minimum.
 Most of our students choose to stay on for Year 13 to get Level 3.
-A third of those now get Merit or Excellence endorsements.
-Some also take University Entrance subjects, so they can go on to degrees at university or polytechnic.
-We are particularly proud of our Year 13’s achievements.
+Some also take University Entrance subjects and we are proud of increasing numbers going on to degrees at university or polytechnic.

 In consultation with families and students, we develop new courses in student interest areas to engage them in learning for their future.
-In 2021 on Tuesday mornings and Thursday afternoons our students have had a choice of innovative, cross year level courses.
-See our wide variety of subject and course options.
+Students have a choice of innovative, cross year level courses as well as a wide variety of junior options and senior subjects.
 Students learn within and beyond the classroom.
-We design practical, real world learning experiences, from digging a hangi pit or a garden to having an air force helicopter fly into school!
+We design practical, real world learning experiences, from kayaking to running a business to going out to teach local primary students!
 We also use a wide range of online platforms, such as Google Classroom and Education Perfect.
-Monday to Thursday we offer a homework club in the library until 5pm with computers and staff are available to support students to take control of their learning.
+Monday to Thursday we offer a homework club in the library until 5pm with computers and a librarian to support students to take control of their learning.

 Identity, PC Pride, Turangawaewae, Fa’asinomaga

 A big part of the richness at Porirua College is the huge variety of our students’ cultural backgrounds.
 They know their roots and bring their values, beliefs and languages with them to our classrooms where we create learning experiences to build on them.
 Our students have PC pride and respect everyone else’s beliefs.
 We have many occasions during the year that celebrate our different cultures and our togetherness, from language weeks to Colours Day at the end of Term 1 when students all show their house pride.